 HOW DOES WILD ELEMENTS IMPACT HELP PLANTS?

-Wild Elements Impact funds and promotes sustainable cultivation, which protects and renews natural resources.
+Wild Elements Impact supports and promotes sustainable cultivation, which protects and renews natural resources.
 Our work includes investing in regenerative agriculture to help increase healthy soil, protecting natural plants and fungi, innovating ways we use and restore water supply, and sharing the benefits of regenerative agriculture with the world.

 HOW DOES WILD ELEMENTS IMPACT HELP FEED PEOPLE?